-This kid-friendly pasta salad is packed with lots of fresh veggies and pasta, which makes it a healthy, filling, colourful and delicious pasta salad that your child will love!
+This kid-friendly pasta salad is packed with lots of fresh veggies, which makes it a healthy, filling, colorful, and delicious meal that your child will love!

 Is your child a picky eater?
 My niece is one of the pickiest kids ever when it comes to food.
 She loves to eat but only eats a few ingredients and refuses to try anything new.
 It can get difficult when dealing with a picky eater, and that’s when the role of “fun and colorful” food comes in!

 A few months ago, I was cooking dinner for my family and didn’t know what to make for my niece.
 She always seems to just want to eat a piece of bread, plain pasta, cheese, and apples.
 Nothing else!

 So I told her that I was going to make pasta salad for her and that she can choose the ingredients for the salad as she’s the one who will eat it.
 Of course, she got super excited and enjoyed helping me make it for her.
 Now, it’s her absolute favourite salad!
 This pasta salad is healthy, packed with veggies and can be served to a child as the main dish for lunch or dinner.

 Below are a few tips to help you make food that your kids will really enjoy: